z-x-yang/CFBI/README.md

 MobileNetV2-CFBI-DAVIS | MobileNetV2-DeepLabV3+ | 76.5 | 80.3 | 78.4 | 6.94 | [Click](https://drive.google.com/file/d/1uuKlRqrPubJVRXKVr53cXuNFEQmmThGG/view?usp=sharing)
 MobileNetV2-Fast-CFBI-DAVIS | MobileNetV2-DeepLabV3+ | 75.2 | 78.9 | 77.1 | **13.22 (90.5%↑)** | The same as above

-Using `atrous strategy` on DAVIS leads to a obvious performance drop.
-The reason is that DAVIS is so small (only 30 videos in Train split) and easy to be overfitted.
-Training CFBI with `Fast` mode should significantly relief the performance drop.

 ## Citing
 ```
 @inproceedings{yang2020collaborative,